thinkshout/thinkshout/careers/00-ux-designer-information-architect.md

 - A focus on work/life balance, including a flexible office hours policy.

 ## Next Steps
 Send us a cover letter focusing on why you're interested in a career at ThinkShout and a resume in PDF format (or your LinkedIn profile).
-You should also provide as many of the following details as you can:
+You should also provide as many of the following details as you can.

 - Links to your portfolio, completed projects you played a lead role on, and any presentations or published articles related to information architecture or user experience.
 - Any questions you might have for us here at ThinkShout.